lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 ## The exact algorithm

-Here is how the exact diameter of a set of n points, P, is computed:
+Here is how the exact diameter of a set P of n points, is computed:

 Step 1.
 Select a point in the convex closure of P that we will call the hub.
 In principle, it doesn’t matter where the hub is located.
 But traditionally, the hub is an extreme point of the given set, that minimizes y and then (among points that minimize y) minimizes x.